CedricGuette/OC-Project-6-Hot-Takes/README.md

 # OC-Project-6-Hot-Takes

+## Important ##

+You need to use your own API key from MongoDB, add it into .env before trying to run the script

 This project needs front-end files from this repo : https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6

 I've made back-end for "Hot Takes" using express.js and mongoDb.